genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 ..
 TODO: What does it look like when data is of poor quality ( + what can we do about it)

-For paired-end reads, apart from mapping staistics the **Insert Size statistics** will be calculated.
+**Insert Size statistics** will be calculated for paired-end reads only.

 .. note:: **What is the difference between fragment size, insert size and mate
           inner distance?**